 Cutting Reflective Metals with a Laser

 This poses an obvious problem for the laser cutting process, which involves a laser beam of heat and light.
-Below we have explained how you can cut reflective metals using a fiber laser.
+Below we have explained how you can cut metals which are reflective using a fiber laser.

 Why can there be problems with laser cutting reflective metals?